 Smoothie Bowls have been all the rage this year.
 You’ve seen them on your Facebook or Instagram feed; a perfectly vibrant smoothie poured into a bowl and strategically topped with sliced fruit, granola, and bee pollen, looking almost too pretty to eat.
 Some of those bowls are serious works of art!

-If that’s your thing, more power to you.
-For most of us though, we don’t have that kind of time.
-But guess what?
-You don’t need that kind of time because you can whip an equally satisfying smoothie bowl in less than 5 minutes.
+So let’s keep it basic.
+With a whopping 5 simple ingredients you can whip up an equally satisfying smoothie bowl in less than 5 minutes.
 Yes, you heard right – five minutes.
-But before I show you how this is done, a quick word on the sugar content of these SB’s.
+But before I show you how this is done, a quick word on the sugar content of these SB’s and how they can effect your blood sugar and thus, your energy levels.

 So what we want to do with this smoothie then, is slow down that absorption process by adding intact fiber as well as protein to the SB: